SpeakAgent/backend-challenge/README.md

 - Added new model named Teacher with fields first_name and last_name.

+- Hookup models to Student model, each student has one school, but can have multiple teachers.

 - Added Django Rest Framework and created two api calls, one to retrieve a [list of all students](https://speakagentchallenge.herokuapp.com/api/students/) and one to [retrieve students by PK](https://speakagentchallenge.herokuapp.com/api/students/1/).

 - Deployed application to Heroku, application URL: [https://speakagentchallenge.herokuapp.com](https://speakagentchallenge.herokuapp.com).
 Created some data for the deployed application.